bjin01/salt-sap-patching/srv/salt/actionchain/auto_patching.md

 ## 1. Introduction
 Automated patching is a feature that allows you to automatically patch your systems based on a schedule.
 This feature is available in Uyuni and SUSE Manager.
 The automated patching feature uses action chains to perform the patching.
 Action chains are a series of actions that are executed in a specific order.
 In this case, the action chain will perform the following actions:
+* Run Highstate (to avoid missing gpg keys on some minions)
 * Run salt pre-patch states
 * Apply updates
 * Reboot the system